Singing Simpkin and other Bawdy Jigs: Musical Comedy on the

 My books are: 'Singing Simpkin and other Bawdy Jigs: Musical Comedy on the Shakespearean Stage' (Exeter University Press 2014, co-authored with Roger Clegg): 'The most substantial and authoritative study of this elusive and much misunderstood genre' Stanley Wells, Times Literary Supplement; ''Broadside Ballads' (Faber Music 2006), Winner, Music Best Classical Publication Music Industries Association Awards 2007;''Who Gave Thee thy Jolly Red Nose?'
 (Recorder Press 2010) ;'Let's Make Tudor Music' (Stainer and Bell 1999), Runner-up TES Best Primary School Book Award.

 Appearances as an expert/interviewee include: BBC Breakfast, Chris Evans Breakfast Show, Shakespeare’s Playlist; Songs of Praise.
-I have contributed articles and reviews to The Daily Telegraph, History Today, Financial Times, BBC History Magazine and been the subject of several profiles.
+I have contributed articles and reviews to The Daily Telegraph, History Today, Financial Times, BBC History Magazine, OPERA and been the subject of several profiles.

 My illustrated Lectures and Workshops have included Globe Theatre Education, Dartington Hall International Summer School, Rose Bruford Theatre School, Handel House, Institute of Musical Research Senate House and the Huntington Library California.